 Founded in 2017 as an energy-efficient alternative to Bitcoin, BitGreen uses a low-energy Proof-of-Stake (PoS) algorithm as part of their proprietary protocol.
 Their focus on sustainability is realized via incentivizing environmentally-friendly choices in a manner similar to SolarCoin’s approach.
 By using bikeshare programs, volunteering, or supporting sustainable vendors and charities, for example, users are rewarded for decisions that reduce their carbon footprint(s).

-In addition to their native coin, BitGreen Mobile, which will launch this autumn (2021), is a mobile-first wallet where users can discover greener opportunities as well as connect with partners to earn and spend rewards in BitGreen.
+In addition to their native coin, BitGreen Mobile is a mobile-first wallet where users can discover greener opportunities as well as connect with partners to earn and spend rewards in BitGreen.
 As BitGreen writes on its website, “The world is full of inspiring individuals looking to heal our home, push back against global warming and injustice, and help shape a brighter future.”
 If they can manage to achieve a mere fraction of their lofty goals, then the world will be that much greener as a result.

 Bram Cohen, inventor of BitTorrent, set up the Chia Network in 2017.
 A blockchain and smart transaction platform, Chia allows its users to take advantage of available hard drive space to run the decentralized network.
 Rather than proof-of-work (such as Bitcoin), the Chia Network relies on Proof of Space and Time, which means that users who store a certain amount of data over a certain period of time can earn Chia’s token XCH (itself a response to the extreme energy use required to mine cryptocurrencies).